Copywrite Now

 Then it became your job.

-Now you are a marketing manager who also writes.
-Or a marketing coordinator who writes most of the day and markets on the side.
+Now you are a founder doing marketing between product calls.
+Or a marketing manager who also writes most of the day and markets on the side.

 And it is eating you alive.